mflannery/gluster-test-drive-3.3/docs/gluster-module-5.md

 ```

 IF NEEDED, CREATE THE DISTVOL VOLUME

-if you have not already done so as part of **Module 2**, deploy the distvol
+If you have not already done so as part of **Module 2**, deploy the ``distvol``
-using the provided gdeploy configuration file.
+volume, using the provided gdeploy configuration file.

 ```bash
 gdeploy -c ~/distvol.conf
 ```